Use GitHub Codespaces

 Select Lab Devices

 The BGP labs repository uses a recent FRRouting container as the default device.
-To change the device settings, edit the defaults.yml
+You can change that with the netlab defaults --project device=_value_

 or nano